Chesapeake Bay Bridge: Notable incidents

 On August 10, 2008, a tractor trailer involved in a head-on collision near the west end fell from the bridge; the driver died in the crash.
 The incident highlighted concern that the bridge may not be structurally safe, but the Maryland Transportation Authority (MDTA) discounted any structural or engineering problems with it.
 Inspections of the wall in the weeks following the accident revealed that there was deterioration in the form of corrosion of the steel reinforcements inside barriers; this prompted immediate repairs to the wall.

+On June 24, 2024, traffic on both spans was suspended for nearly 30 minutes in late morning as the cargo ship MV Dali passed under, escorted by tugboats, on its journey from the Port of Baltimore to Virginia International Gateway in Norfolk, VA.
+The Dali had collided with Baltimore's Francis Scott Key Bridge on March 26, leading to that bridge's collapse.

 Specifications and operations

 With shore-to-shore lengths of 3.83 and 4.03 mi, the two spans of the bridge form the longest fixed water crossing in Maryland.
 The bridge's western terminus is in Sandy Point State Park, located northeast of Annapolis in Anne Arundel County, and its eastern terminus is in Stevensville on Kent Island in Queen Anne's County.
 The two spans are relatively similar in height, with the older span at 354 ft and the newer span at 379 ft.